KieronH90/KieronH90.github.io/_posts/25-07-19 Machine Learning.md

 The Guardian (2024) 'AI prompts can boost writers' creativity but result in similar stories, study finds', The Guardian, 12 July.

 The Times (2025) 'Magazines caught using AI and fake writers for online stories', The Times, 30 June.

 U.S. Copyright Office (2023) 'Copyright Registration Guidance: Works Containing Material Generated by Artificial Intelligence', Federal Register, 88(52), pp. 16190–16195.

+Wallis, N. (2021) The Great Post Office Scandal: The fight to expose a multimillion pound IT disaster which put innocent people in jail.
+London: Bath Publishing Ltd.

-Wang, L. et al. (2021) ‘Automatic text summarization in healthcare: A systematic review’, Journal of Biomedical Informatics, 113, p.
+Wang, L. et al. (2021) ‘Automatic text summarisation in healthcare: A systematic review’, Journal of Biomedical Informatics, 113, p.
 103606.